 How to Help Wildlife

 Thank you for helping wildlife!
 If you find a wild animal in distress, please do not move or disturb it.
 Call The SPCA Wildlife Center for help.
-Thanks to your support, SPCA Wildlife Rehabilitation Technicians are available to rescue and rehabilitate wild animals in need 24 hours a day, 7 days a week.
+Thanks to your support, SPCA Wildlife Rehabilitation Technicians are available to rescue and rehabilitate wild animals in need.

 Here are some easy ways to make a difference for wild animals in Monterey County.